 Gearing Up: How to Get Cannabis Inside Your Body

-While it lacks the mystique of sparking up a joint or taking a healthy rip from a bong, vaping is a fascinating technological advance on the truly ancient art of smoking pot.
-Rather than burning cannabis flower, vape pens (or more elaborate tabletop vaporizers) heat either cannabis flower or highly potent cannabis extract to the point at which the cannabinoid-rich volatile oils in the plant become vaporized but not to the point that they actually burn.
+While it lacks the mystique of sparking up a joint or the sensory satisfaction of taking a rip from a bong, vaping is a fascinating technological advancement on the ancient art of smoking.
+Rather than burning cannabis flower, vape pens (or more elaborate table top vaporizers) use a gentler heating method.
+The pen heats cannabis flower or highly potent cannabis extract to the point at which the cannabinoid-rich volatile oils in the plant become vaporized but not to the point that they actually burn.

 Downsides: You will lose some of the outlaw cool associated with smoking.
-But hey, less smoke can be a good thing too.
+But hey, less smoke can be a good thing, too.

 What You’ll Feel the First Time You’re High